Skip to main content

 • Tracked goal values can also be used when making a send a request step, if you want to use an action flow step to pass this information out after the goal step is completed

-• Action Flow reports in the Workbench (coming soon) will also use goal data to show you how your Action Flows are performing
+• Action Flow reports in the Workbench will also use goal data to show you how your Action Flows are performing

 tip